radar/distance_of_time_in_words/README.markdown

 Specify this if you want it to use the old `distance_of_time_in_words`.
 The value can be anything except `nil` or `false`.

-#### :singularize

-Specify if all values of the hash should be presented in their singular form.
-By default they will be pluralized whenever outside the `-1..1` range.
-If you wish to have them signularized, just add the option `:singularize => :always`.

-This option is useful for Russian and Icelandic folks (https://github.com/radar/dotiw/issues#issue/2).

-    >> distance_of_time_in_words(Time.now, Time.now + 2.hour + 2.minute, true, :singularize => :always)
-    => "2 hour and 2 minute"

 #### :accumulate_on

 Specifies the maximum output unit which will accumulate all the surplus.
 Say you set it to seconds and your time difference is of 2 minutes then the output would be 120 seconds.
 Here's a code example: